HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/resourceenvironments.md

         ```
         resource-env-provider import-properties [OPTIONS]
         ```
--   **Optional**

-    Use this attribute to specify whether to restart the deployment after the operation is completed.
-The default value is false.
-(Applicable only to Kubernetes-based deployments)
-    ```
-    -restartAfter
-    ```
 -   **Command options required to create, update, delete, and retrieve resource environment providers:**

     Use this attribute to specify the protocol with which to connect to the server: